-Rasuvo is a prescription drug approved by the Food and Drug Administration (FDA) to treat adults with severe, active rheumatoid arthritis (RA).
-Rasuvo may be prescribed in cases where first-line therapy such as non-steroidal anti-inflammatory drugs (NSAIDS) are not effective or tolerated.
-Rasuvo is also referred to by its drug name, Methotrexate.
+Rasuvo is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat people with severe, active rheumatoid arthritis and polyarticular juvenile idiopathic arthritis who are intolerant of or have had an inadequate response to first-line therapy.
+Rasuvo is also referred to by its drug name, methotrexate.

-Rasuvo is an immunomodulator, or in other words, a drug that modulates the immune system.
+Rasuvo is an immunomodulator, a drug that modulates the immune system.
 Rasuvo is also referred to as a disease-modifying antirheumatic drug (DMARD) or a slow-acting antirheumatic drug (SAARD).
-It is an antimetabolite that blocks the synthesis of purine, a protein the body needs in order to produce lymphocytes.
-Lymphocytes are a type of white blood cell active in the immune system.
-Rasuvo is believed to work by interfering with lymphocytes and preventing them from attacking the joints.read more
+It is believed to work by blocking the production of white blood cells called lymphocytes that can attack the joints.

 How do I take it?

-The FDA-approved label for Rasuvo lists common side effects including dizziness, headache, hair loss, mouth sores, rash, blood cell changes, nausea, stomach upset, abdominal pain, and increased sensitivity to sunlight.
+The FDA-approved label for Rasuvo lists common side effects including nausea, abdominal pain, indigestion, mouth sores, rash, the common cold, diarrhea, vomiting, headache, bronchitis, low blood cell counts, hair loss, dizziness, sensitivity to sunlight, and skin sores.

 For more details about this treatment, visit: